journeyai/genesys-premium/guide/guide.md

 Here we use the data action to check the Journey API to see if a given pipeline has been completed (ie, we submit the execution ID and see if the response contains the `completedAt` field).
 If so, return success, if not, return failure.
 The tricky part is that we loop 60 times before timing out, and we hijack the audio capability to provide a brief pause between loops.

-> You import and customize from the provided YAML here: [./flows/common_modules/Journey_PollCompletion.yaml](./flows/common_modules/Journey_PollCompletion.yaml).
+> You can import and customize from the provided YAML here: [./flows/common_modules/Journey_PollCompletion.yaml](./flows/common_modules/Journey_PollCompletion.yaml).

 ### Creating the inbound flow